-Devka beach, at a distance of about three miles from Nani Daman, is also great for swimming.
-When the tide is low, you can collect seashells.
+Devka Beach, at a distance of about three miles from Nani Daman, is also great for swimming.
+When the tide is low, you can collect sea shells.
 Daman also has some interesting amusement and water parks.
-One such amusement park is located on Devka Beach and provides a change from the beach atmosphere.
+One such amusement park is located on the Devka Beach and provides a change from the beach atmosphere.

 Daman is easily accessible from nearby cities like Ahmedabad and Mumbai.